High school in Canada

 High-quality education, high student achievement

-Canadian teens are among the best educated in the world.
 The Organisation for Economic Co-operation and Development (OECD) reviews and ranks education systems worldwide.
-In its most recent assessment, Canada ranked ahead of competitors such as the United States, the United Kingdom, Australia and New Zealand on all scales – reading, math and science.
-Canada also has the 2nd highest rate of high school completion worldwide.
+In its most recent assessment, Canada ranked ahead of competitors such as the United States, the United Kingdom, Australia and New Zealand on all scales – reading, math and science (PISA, 2022).

-As far as excellence in education, Canada currently ranks 3rd among 15 of our wealthiest peers.
-The quality of our education system is recognized as one of our greatest strengths (U.S News & World Report, Best Countries for Education, 2023).
-Much of our success can be attributed to our exceptional teachers.
-Canadian teachers hold a minimum of a bachelor’s degree and 1 year of practical teacher training.
-Many go on to earn master’s degrees.
-Teachers are required to regularly upgrade their skills through ongoing education and professional development.
+As far as excellence in education, Canada currently ranks 4th in the world.
+The quality of our education system is recognized as one of our greatest strengths (U.S News & World Report, Best Countries for Education, 2024).

 Standards and quality assurance

 Canada’s 10 provinces and 3 territories oversee education, and each of their ministries of education recognizes the importance of maintaining high standards.
-Through the Council of Ministers of Education Canada, a national organization, they make major policy decisions and design initiatives using their provincial and territorial counterparts as benchmarks (Top Performing Countries (Canada), Center on International Education Benchmarking, 2018).
+Through the Council of Ministers of Education Canada, a national organization, they make major policy decisions and design initiatives using their provincial and territorial counterparts as benchmarks.
 This ensures quality and consistency in the education system.

 Public high schools